Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 We loaded into the gondola and it was nice to see that an attendant is inside one of the cable cars at all times.

-Nothing worse than getting stuck in one of these things without any idea of what’s going on while you dangle hundreds of feet in the air.
+There’s nothing worse than getting stuck in one of these things with no idea what’s going on while dangling hundreds of feet in the air.

 Your capsule is entirely enclosed although there are a couple of small windows in the front and back that open with a gap of only a few inches.
 You can sit or stand as they have some benches inside.

-Because of the low-lying clouds we only had views for a short amount of time so we were trying to take them in as much as we could.
+Because of the low-lying clouds, we only had views for a short amount of time, so we tried to take them in as much as possible.

 The clouds drifting through the spruce trees were pretty mesmerizing.